mitchellh/radar/docs/user_guide.md

 ### Framework Integration

-Radar provides framework integration out of the box for Rack, Rails 3, and Sinatra.
+Radar provides framework integration out of the box for Rack, Rails 2, Rails 3, and Sinatra.
 These all require little or no extra configuration to your Radar applications.